Coleman-Laboratory/SMT-Data-and-code/README-Halo-PCNA_SNAP-PolD.md

 column 15: residence time of colocalized binding event in channel 2

 The sptana data structure is used by sptclst_v24CR.m file to generate maps of hubs(clusters) of binding events.
 The resulting data structure (sptclst) contains metadata, cluster numbers, locations and Molecular IDs of binding events in clusters.

+The sptana data structure is also used by residenceV2_CR to calculate the residence time of molecules bound to the genome.
+This script determines the average residence time from a histogram of residence times fit with a single exponential model versus a double exponential  model.
+An F12 value greater than 1 indicates that there is a significant difference between fitting the histogram to a single versus double exponential model.
+A better fit with the double exponential model indicates at least two populations of molecules present.